OleHolmNielsen/Slurm_tools/power_save/README.md

 # Define the node BMC DNS name: BMC DNS-name is the node name plus this suffix:
 export BMC_SUFFIX="b"
 ```
+This file will be sourced by the scripts.

 In the ```nodefailresume``` script configure the sysadmin E-mail address in this line:
 ```